ledokku/ledokku/CONTRIBUTING.md

 SERVER_URL="http://localhost:4000"
 ```

 Let's now setup the server environment.
-Inside the `server` folder create a new `.env` file and add the following env variables (replace the github id and secret with the one you obtained when creating the Github OAuth App):
+Inside the `server` folder create a new `.env` file and add the following env variables (replace the github id and secret with the one you obtained when creating the Github OAuth App, also replace the path to your local ssh key):

 ```
 DATABASE_URL="postgres://postgres:postgrespassword@localhost:5433/postgres"